Skip to main content

 This article explains whether or not VPNs are legal to use, but it’s meant only as an educational resource — it is not legal advice.

 Because of how a Virtual Private Network or VPN works, it’s understandable that some may think it’s illegal or unethical to use one.
 Many have associated the technology with illicit activities, including dark web dealings and piracy.
 The reality, however, is that it’s a perfectly reasonable tool to use while browsing the web or doing things online, and that’s true for everyone.
-It’s a good thing to know, along with some of the best VPN services for 2021, and the best free VPNs if you’re on a tight budget.
+It’s a good thing to know, along with some of the best VPN services, and the best free VPNs if you’re on a tight budget.

 Recommended Videos